 Donald G. Balmer Scholarship Fund, for upper-class students in political science who demonstrate academic strength and financial need

-John V. Baumler Memorial Scholarship Fund, for international students in economics
+John V. Baumler Memorial Scholarship Fund, for international students in eco-

-John L. Baxter Scholarship Fund, for students in art, with a preference for a student concentrating in photography
+Jack and Alice Baxter Scholarship Fund, for students in art, with a preference for a student concentrating in photography

 Eleanor Beard Scholarship Fund